Amir-6687/second-counter/README.md

 # second-counter

-This is a simple and small JvaScript project.
+This is a simple and small JavaScript project.